Pinguicula alpina

-Pinguicula alpina, also known as the alpine butterwort, is a species of carnivorous plant native to high latitudes and altitudes throughout Eurasia.
+Pinguicula alpina, also known as the alpine butterwort, is a species of carnivorous plant native to high latitudes throughout Eurasia.
 It is one of the most widespread Pinguicula species, being found in mountainous regions from Iceland to the Himalayas.
 Native to cold climates, it is a temperate species, forming prostrate rosettes of green to red leaves and white flowers in the summer and a tight hibernaculum during a period of winter dormancy in the winter.
 Like all members of the genus, P. alpina uses mucilaginous glands covering the surface of its summer leaves to attract, trap, and digest arthropod prey.

 Description

 Pinguicula alpina is a small perennial herb, reaching a height of 5–15 cm when in flower.
 The plant is supported by 1–2 cm long roots, which are fleshy, yellow-white and branching.
 P. alpina is the only temperate Pinguicula which retains these roots year-round; the roots of other temperate species wither with the winter dormancy.
 This allows it to invest more of its income (nutrients derived from prey) into long-term storage, compared to other subarctic Pinguicula which are income breeders and invest these nutrients into immediate plant size and flowering increases.